ShazaNasser20/Superstore-Sales-and-Profit-Analysis/README.md

 # Superstore Sales and Profit Analysis

 ## Project Overview

-This project presents an Exploratory Data Analysis (EDA) of the Superstore Sales dataset using Python.
+This project presents an Exploratory Data Analysis (EDA) of the Sample Superstore dataset using Python.
 The objective is to analyze sales performance, profitability, customer segments, product categories, and regional trends to uncover actionable business insights that support data-driven decision-making.

-The analysis includes data cleaning, visualization, statistical exploration, and business recommendations based on the findings.
+The analysis includes data cleaning, data visualization, statistical exploration, and business recommendations based on the findings.

 ---

 ## Business Problem

-Retail businesses generate a large volume of transactional data every day.
+Retail businesses generate large volumes of transactional data every day.
 Understanding which products, customer segments, and regions drive revenue and profit is essential for making informed business decisions.

-This project aims to identify key performance drivers and highlight opportunities to improve profitability.
+This project aims to identify key performance drivers and highlight opportunities to improve overall business profitability.

 ---

 ## Project Objectives

 - Analyze overall sales performance.
 - Identify the most profitable product categories.
-- Compare sales and profit across regions.
+- Compare sales and profit across different regions.
 - Evaluate customer segments.
 - Analyze shipping modes.
 - Investigate the relationship between discounts and profitability.